-As Ravi Zacharias used to say, Jesus did not come to make bad people good (the fixation of our society), but Jesus came to make dead people (those dead in sin) ALIVE.
+It has been said, Jesus did not come to make bad people good (the behavioral fixation of our society), but Jesus came to make dead people ALIVE (the heart change needed, from dead in sin, to alive in Christ).

-And included in being ALIVE is a recognition of how low we can fall unless saved and changed by the work of Jesus in our lives.
+And included in being ALIVE is a recognition of how low we can fall unless saved and changed by the work of Jesus in our hearts and lives.

-We may not know their back story.
+We may not know someone else’s back story.
+So we may indeed have to extend a little grace.
 And they may not know or have met the saving and life-giving, changing power of Jesus.

 And if you haven’t… be introduced to Jesus today and the abiding truths that flow out of him.
 All truth is sourced in Him.
 He himself said, “I am the Way, THE TRUTH, and the Life.
 No one comes to the Father except through me.”
 John 14:6.

 This is quite different from our societal, governmental approach, with a fixation on behaviors and missing the heart of the matter.
 Claiming truths with no anchoring, and forgetting that the heart is deceitful above all things…and beyond cure (Jeremiah 17:9).
 Unless GOD through Jesus steps in.

 And He has.
 And the Way is now open.